AndrewS-Jobsearch/YayAnotherSudokuSolver/YayAnotherSudokuSolver/DesignDoc.md

       2. If guess returns answer, add "guesses required" from the guess to my own "guesses required".

 5. Return solution (eventually, configurable, for now pretty print).

+---

+Ideas for expansion:

+* "hint" mode - return 1 cell
+* "hint" mode 2 - return the coordinate of the first found cell